-The Klamath River Renewal Corporation Safety Policies is supported by elements of the Construction Management Plan.
-So as to not duplicate information, elements from this other management plan are not repeated herein but are, where appropriate, referenced in this document.
+The Klamath River Renewal Corporation Safety Policies is supported by elements of the Construction Management Plan and the Reservoir Area Management Plan.
+So as not to duplicate information, elements from this other management plan are not repeated herein but are, where appropriate, referenced in this document.